NORTHEAST WILDERNESS TRUST

 Water is a key feature of the proposed Preserve.
 There are four vernal pools of statewide significance and eight streams of highest priority for aquatic habitat conservation.
 Within them are occurrences of rare, threatened, and endangered species.
 The land falls at the watershed divide between the Lamoille and Winooski Rivers, both of which drain into Lake Champlain.
 Maintaining old forest cover at their headwaters is an incredibly effective, cost-efficient solution to maintain the long-term health of the Lake.

 Most protected wild areas in Vermont (and the Northeast) are at higher elevations.
-Low-elevation lands tend to not be given such protection because of their utility for extractive uses like farming and logging.
+Low-elevation lands tend to not be given such protection because of their utility for farming and logging.
 Yet low-elevation habitats host much greater biological diversity than mountaintops and they serve as key connecting habitat as wildlife move and adapt in response to a rapidly changing climate.
 Even at a seasonal timescale, animals such as moose rely on connections between low-elevation habitat for summer forage and high-elevation evergreens for winter shelter.
 The proposed Preserve will serve as a critical lowland habitat connector to the neighboring Worcesters, with an average elevation of just 1550’.
 This will be the largest privately protected, low-elevation wilderness preserve in Vermont.

 The forest is in excellent condition thanks to the thoughtful multi-generational management by the Meyer family, who run the E.B.
 Hyde timber company.
 Hugo Meyer bought forest land in Woodbury, Elmore, Hardwick, and Worcester in the 1950s and together with his wife, Elizabeth Hyde Meyer, managed the property both for sustainable yield of high-quality hardwood timber and other ecological values.
 In the late 1970s their son, consulting forester John Meyer, took over the management responsibility of the land and enrolled the property in Vermont’s Current Use Tax Program thus ensuring its economic viability.
 For the past forty years management has stressed optimizing timber stocking levels appropriate for varying site qualities, protecting and enhancing wildlife habitat, and encouraging hunting and other non-motorized recreational opportunities.